th2-net/th2-codec/README.md

               operation: EQUAL
 ```

-The filtering can also be performed for pins with  `subscribe` attribute.
+The filtering can also be applied for pins with  `subscribe` attribute.